 Bachelor of Science in Computer Science

-The Bachelors in Computer Science offers the following options as Majors: Computer Information Security, Computer Information Systems, Game Development, Network Engineering and Mathematics.
+The Bachelors in Computer Science offers the following options as Specializations: Computer Information Security, Computer Information Systems, Game Development, Network Engineering and Mathematics.

 Minor in Computer Science